 - Administration and staff are fully engaged in relationship building.
-A few examples include: leadership assemblies, student leader board, STAR Bucks, staff kudos - Administration makes positive school climate a priority. - Administration supports professional learning through weekly team meetings, PLC groups, POGs, leadership opportunities, weekly newsletters, etc. Professional learning on Tier 1 instruction is ongoing. - Staff members have a voice in the decision making process through Faculty Meetings, Leadership Team, Lighthouse Team, PBIS, School Council.
-Also through small group and 1:1 conversations. - Admin recognizes teacher strengths and places accordingly in grade level assignments. - A common vision and mission has been developed through a collaborative process but has not been effectively communicated so that they guide the continuous improvement process. - Administration ensures effective implementation of curriculum through walk throughs/formal observations, lesson plans, TKES conferences, grade level meetings, RTI meetings, etc. - SIP goals are reviewed multiple times a year, data is evaluated and adjustments are made.
+A few examples include: leadership assemblies, student leader board, STAR Bucks, staff kudos - Administration makes positive school climate a priority. - Administration builds relationships with all students as well as being present in meetings and keeping up with behavior/medical updates. - Administration supports professional learning through weekly team meetings, PLC groups, POGs, leadership opportunities, weekly newsletters, etc. Professional learning on Tier 1 instruction is ongoing. - Staff members have a voice in the decision making process through Faculty Meetings, Leadership Team, Lighthouse Team, PBIS, School Council.
+Also through small group and 1:1 conversations. - Admin recognizes teacher strengths and places accordingly in grade level assignments. - Schedules are designed to make effective use of personnel. - Every teacher is on a committee to help make decisions. - A common vision and mission has been developed through a collaborative process but has not been effectively communicated so that they guide the continuous improvement process. - Administration ensures effective implementation of curriculum through walk throughs/formal observations, lesson plans, TKES conferences, grade level meetings, RTI meetings, etc. - SIP goals are reviewed multiple times a year, data is evaluated and adjustments are made.
 Leadership team meetings are built around our SIP. - Protocols are used for our safety and well being.
 Our school is well taken care of by our custodial team.
-Safety binders, maps, monthly drills, RSVP, Centegix are all in place.
+Safety binders, maps, monthly drills, RSVP, Centegix are all in place. - POGs and PLCs look different for Sp.education.
+It is difficult for this staff to attend a shared planning period during the school day.
+Sp.ed team would like to figure out a way to have a representative at MTSS team meetings.